bonitasoft/bonita-doc/md/rest-api-extensions.md

 **Note:** For Performance, Efficiency, and Teamwork editions only.
 :::

-REST API extensions provide a solution for integration between forms/pages and third party systems (including Bonita BPM Engine).
-They can be used to query [business data](define-and-deploy-the-bdm.md), Bonita BPM Engine APIs, or an external information system (such as a database, web service, LDAP directory...).
+REST API extensions provide a solution for integration between forms/pages and third party systems (including Bonita Engine).
+They can be used to query [business data](define-and-deploy-the-bdm.md), Bonita Engine APIs, or an external information system (such as a database, web service, LDAP directory...).
 They also help to keep a clean separation between the front-end (forms, pages, and interfaces visible to users) and the back-end (processes).

 <!---<p>This page provide a tutorial to create a REST API extension using Subscription edition tooling.
 If you are running Community edition checkout the dedicated <a href="">documentation page</a>.</p>--->